 22.1.
-Relationship of the Agreement and Statement of Works.
-The Agreement and the Statement of Works are intended to be correlative and complementary.
-Any requirement contained in the Agreement or the applicable Statement of Works and not the other will be performed or complied with as if contained in both.
+Relationship of the Agreement and Statements of Work.
+The Agreement and any Statements of Work are intended to be correlative and complementary.
+Any requirement contained in the Agreement or the applicable Statement of Work and not the other will be performed or complied with as if contained in both.
 However, the requirements of each Statement of Work are intended to be separate.
 Consequently, unless otherwise specifically provided for, the requirements of one Statement of Work will not apply to the Services and/or Deliverables provided or to be provided under another Statement of Work.
-Further, in the event of a conflict between any provision of the Agreement, and any provision of the applicable Statement of Work, the Agreement will control unless the Parties agree expressly in the Statement of Work to override specific listed term(s) of the Agreement.
+Further, in the event of a conflict between any provision of the Agreement and any provision of the applicable Statement of Work, the Agreement will control unless the Parties agree expressly in the Statement of Work to override specific listed term(s) of the Agreement.
 In such event, the specific term(s) will be overridden for that Statement of Work only and will not constitute an amendment to the Agreement.

 22.2.
 Notices.
-Any notice, claim, demand or other communication under this Agreement or any Statement of Work will be made in writing and addressed to the parties identified on the first page of the Agreement and will be deemed to have been duly given: (a) on the earlier of the first business day following the date sent or when received, if personally delivered by messenger, courier or recognized overnight delivery service to the address and parties as provided in this Agreement; (b) upon facsimile confirmation, if delivered by facsimile transmission to the facsimile number and designated facsimile recipient as provided for in this Agreement; or (c) upon the expiration of five (5) business days after the day when mailed by registered or certified mail, postage prepaid, return receipt requested.
-Any Party from time to time may change its address, facsimile number or other information for the purpose of notices to that Party by giving notice specifying such change to the other parties hereto.
+Any notice, claim, demand or other communication under this Agreement or any Statement of Work will be made in writing and addressed to the parties identified on the first page of the Agreement and will be deemed to have been duly given: (a) on the earlier of the first business day following the date sent or when received, if personally delivered by messenger, courier or recognized overnight delivery service to the address and parties as provided in this Agreement; (b) upon email confirmation, if delivered by email transmission to the email and designated email recipient as provided for in this Agreement; or (c) upon the expiration of five (5) business days after the day when mailed by registered or certified mail, postage prepaid, return receipt requested.
+Any Party from time to time may change its address, facsimile number or other information for the purpose of notices to that Party by giving notice specifying such change to the other Party hereto.

 22.3.
 Independent Contractors.
 Each Party is an independent contractor and not a partner or agent of the other.
 This Agreement will not be interpreted or construed as creating or evidencing any partnership or agency between the parties or as imposing any partnership or agency obligation or liability upon either Party.
 Further, neither Party is authorized to, and will not, enter into or incur any agreement, contract, commitment, obligation or liability in the name of or otherwise on behalf of the other Party.